Puzzlepart/bestillingsportalen/Approval-flow.md

 This is designed for those organizations where 'Private' spaces are deemed to have less risk than 'Public' spaces.

-**Please note - This option may not be available in your deployed version of Provision Assist.
-If you wish to upgrade to the latest Provision Assist Power App, you must follow the steps below To add this functionality for the approval flow to work.
+**Please note - This option may not be available in your deployed version of Bestillingsportalen.
+If you wish to upgrade to the latest Bestillingsportalen Power App, you must follow the steps below To add this functionality for the approval flow to work.

 1. Locate and navigate to the 'Provisioning Request Settings' list.
 2. Open the [SharePoint List Items](./Source/Settings/SharePoint%20List%20items.xlsx) spreadsheet.
 3. In the 'Provisioning Request Settings' worksheet locate the **'EnablePublicSpaceApprovalOnly'** setting and create the item in the settings list copying and pasting the Title, Value and Description.
 4. Enable or disable the functionality by setting the value column to 'true' or 'false'.
-5. Import the latest Provision Assist Power Apps solution (this will upgrade earlier versions).
+5. Import the latest Bestillingsportalen Power Apps solution (this will upgrade earlier versions).